apache/tvm-rfcs/rfcs/0055-slow-tests.md

 [guide-level-explanation]: #guide-level-explanation

 CI runtime constantly plagues TVM developers with long iteration times, exacerbated by flakiness and difficult-to-reproduce steps.
-To reduce runtime, we can execute more work concurrently and increase usage of available resources, usually by parallelization within (apache/tvm#9834) or between (apache/tvm#9733) CI jobs.
+To reduce runtime, we can execute more work concurrently and increase usage of available resources, usually by parallelization within ([apache/tvm#9834](https://github.com/apache/tvm/pull/9834)) or between ([apache/tvm#9733](https://github.com/apache/tvm/pull/9733)) CI jobs.
 Another way is to do less work, which is what this RFC proposes.
 By running some tests on `main` only, we still get some measure of coverage provided by these tests without burdening PR developers.

 The runtime savings of this change are potentially significant, as this gives us a black-box knob which we can manually tune over time to trade off between PR test coverage and PR test runtime.
-[This gist](https://gist.github.com/driazati/e009f09ff44c6bc91c4d95a8e17fd6f1) shows a listing of TVM test runtime in descending order.
-And this list the potential time savings (across all jobs) in CI of cutting off tests above an arbitrary runtime (not to propose use a cutoff, but just to demonstrate in broad strokes the potential impact of this change):
+[This gist](https://gist.github.com/driazati/e009f09ff44c6bc91c4d95a8e17fd6f1) shows a listing of TVM test runtime in descending order, showing the potential time savings (across all jobs) in CI of cutting off tests above an arbitrary runtime (not to propose use a cutoff, but just to demonstrate in broad strokes the potential impact of this change):

 ```
 [cutoff=10.0s] Total savings (m): 419.95m by skipping 695 tests